 In daily life, having a gender recognition certificate makes very little difference.
 However, it becomes of crucial importance if a transgender person goes to prison.
 Prison regulations in England and Wales (and similarly in Scotland) mean that prisoners are automatically located based on their legal sex.
 This means that a male-born prisoner with a GRC will be automatically eligible to be housed in a women’s prison.
 Without a GRC, someone’s gender identity is acknowledged and they are allowed to live in role as a woman, but they must do so within a male prison.
 Transfer to a women’s prison is discretionary and the decision made by a transgender review panel.

 It is worth noting that although UK prison regulations confer special privilege to someone with a gender recognition certificate they are not legally bound to do so.
 Like any other single-sex communal accommodation or service, an exemption exists to exclude access based on gender reassignment.
 UK prison policy is currently not to use these legal exemptions.
 Of course, with only 4500 people in the UK with a GRC, the number of prisoners with a GRC will be extremely small, so the impact on the prison services is currently relatively low.
 However, if the process to obtain a GRC becomes easier and quicker, numbers would be expected to rise, especially in prison where it confers such an advantage.
-Fair Play for Women has written in more detail on this issue here and here.
-We have also submitted written evidence to the Prison Planning Consultation here.
+Fair Play for Women has written about the current transgender prison population and about concerns for the impact on probation hostels.
+We have also submitted written evidence to the Prison Planning Consultation.

 Reform of the Gender Recognition Act 2004